jmelnikel/Museum-of-Candy/README.md

 # Museum of Candy 1.0.0
 This is a fictional website for educational purposes.
-It is a code-along project from The WebDeveloper Bootcamp 2020 by Colt Steele on Udemy.
-There are a few stylistic changes made that are different from the course project.
+It is a code-along project from [The WebDeveloper Bootcamp 2020](https://www.udemy.com/course/the-web-developer-bootcamp/) by Colt Steele.
+There are a few minor stylistic changes made that are different from the course project.
 * Photos used in this project are from [Unsplash](https://unsplash.com) and are open source.

 ---